defichain-api/donation-twitter-bot/README.md

 # Setup

 * create own config.json with `cp config_example.json config.json` and add own values

+* create an own twitter app: https://developer.twitter.com/en and add the app credentials to your config.json (consumer_key and consumer_secret)

 * Run the `setup.py` and follow the instructions.

 	- script will output the auth url for twitter